 (1 row)

-The first transaction inserts new data into the table temperature
+The first transaction inserts new data into the temperature

-but stays uncommitted.
+table but remains uncommitted.
 The transaction has a transaction ID of 5062310

 .